 What Is Resource Management?

-Project managers and resource managers analyze resource utilization metrics to understand which resources are used, how they’re used, and whether their application is appropriate.
-The goal is to identify inefficient resource uses, then develop a strategy to improve resource utilization.
+Project managers analyze resource utilization metrics to understand which resources are used, how they’re used, and whether their application is appropriate.
+The goal is to identify inefficient resource uses and then develop a strategy to improve resource utilization.

 1. Resource Utilization